Villa Sola de Vega

-"Lugar de codornices" proviene de "zollin": codorniz y de "tlán": lugar de.
+The meaning "Place of quails" comes from "zollin": quail and "tlán": place of.

+Geography

 The municipality covers an area of 680 km2.
 The municipal seat is at an elevation of 1440 m.

 Average temperature is 18 C and average rainfall is 950ml per year.

 The Sola River runs through the municipality, a tributary of the Atoyac River.

+Flora and fauna

 The terrain is rugged and forested with oak and pines in the highlands and shrubs in the lowlands.

 Fauna include deer, wild boar, fox, grasshoppers, rabbits, coyotes, reptiles and armadillos.

+Demography

 As of 2005, the municipality had 2,448 households with a total population of 11,884, of whom 199 spoke an indigenous language.
 Lachixío Zapotec is spoken in the municipality.
 Elotepec Zapotec is spoken in the village of San Juan Elotepec.

+Economy

 Most of the population is engaged in agriculture, growing corn and beans, while a minority is dedicated to logging.

 Sola de Vega is connected by a paved road to Puerto Escondido, Oaxaca, but other roads are unpaved.